-These will be held in late November/early December 2020 and late January/early February 2021, primarily to accommodate families moving into the area.
-Sessions will also be arranged for parents registering for the test after offer day.
+These will be held from Monday 28th February 2022.
 The same principles for registration apply (for example Warwickshire residents should register with Warwickshire Admissions and can ask that their child's test result is shared with the Grammar Schools in Birmingham).